+What does the CRM manager do?
 The definition of the CRM manager’s role is still very vague.
 The differences depend on whether we are talking about a CRM manager in sales or in a marketing department.
 It gets even more complicated with the growing great number of CRM tools and categories.
 Every SaaS vendor wants to stand out and coins its own terminology.
 The market is diverse and it will take some time until it consolidates.
 There are some common parts for all definitions, however.

 Stan Miquel, ex-COO of the car sharing company, Ubeeqo (acquired by Europcar), and now co-founder of “Get a Lead,” has a point when claiming that the role of a CRM manager is to engage customers.
 He goes on to admit that engagement is best achieved with marketing personalization: